centaurialpha/pireal/README.rst

 **Pireal** is a tool to evaluate and display the results of queries written in the language of relational algebra.

+**NOTE:** *This is the development branch, we are currently working on a new interpreter, see the interpreter package.*

 .. image:: /src/images/pireal_logo-black.png

 Platforms